rsdoiel/opt/README.md

 opt
 ===
-revision 0.0.2
+revision 0.0.3
 --------------

 # Overview

 A very simple options module for NodeJS command line apps.
+Version 0.0.3d adds support for using with MongoDB shell.

-# Examples
+# Examples 1

+Display a help message with -h and --help on the command line.

 Source code example-1.js